 If you believe that the capability concerns have been caused by your ill-health then this should be taken into consideration.
 If your illness is a disability as defined by the Equality Act then reasonable adjustments should be made to the performance improvement process so this is not an illegal performance improvement plan.
 This is to avoid performance review discrimination and legal action.

 We can show you how to fight a performance improvement plan.
 This may involve helping you raise a formal grievance or by challenging a performance improvement plan.
 We might help you appeal your performance review or a dismissal on grounds of capability by identifying your strongest arguments in order to defend yourself.

-If you have been offered a Settlement Agreement, as an alternative to dismissal on the grounds of capability, we can advise you as to your performance improvement employee rights.
-If you want to leave your employment we will advise what would be a fair amount of compensation in your Settlement Agreement.
-If appropriate we will negotiate more money on your behalf.
+If you have been offered a Settlement Agreement as an alternative to dismissal on the grounds of capability, we can advise you as to your performance improvement employee rights.
+If you want to leave your employment, we will advise what would be a fair amount of compensation in your Settlement Agreement.
+If appropriate, our Settlement Agreement lawyers will negotiate more money on your behalf.
 We can also ensure you receive a basic reference.